 Responsibilities of the Director of Academic Advising

-The Director of Academic Advising coordinates all aspects of academic advising, including:
+The Director of Academic Advising coordinated all aspects of academic advising, including:

 - Overseeing the Peer Advising Program.

 One academic credit corresponded to approximately 45 hours of work, inside and outside of class, over the appropriate time period.

 The normal full-time course load was 15 credits.
 In order to meet the graduation requirement of 120 credits, a student must have averaged 15 credits per semester over 4 years.
 The minimum allowable load for a full-time student was 12 credits per semester.
 Entering freshmen and students on academic probation may have found a load of fewer than 15 credits advantageous, though signing up for just 12 credits had its own risks.

 The maximum allowable load (without additional charge) was 18 credits of active work per semester.
 Students may have registered for more than 18 credits only by vote of the faculty.
 There was a fee for each credit in excess of 18, payable in advance (see Special Fees).

 The following were the number of earned credits generally corresponding to a student’s class standing: